Julia Margaret Cameron: Early career

 Cameron showed an interest in photography in the late 1850s and there are indications that she experimented with making photographs in the early 1860s.
-Around 1863, her daughter and her son-in-law gave her her first camera (a sliding-box camera) as a Christmas present.
-The gift was meant to provide a diversion while her husband was in Ceylon tending to his coffee plantations.
-Of the gift, her daughter stated "It may amuse you, Mother, to try to photograph during your solitude at Freshwater."
+Around 1863, her daughter and son-in-law gave her a sliding-box camera for Christmas.
+The gift was meant to provide a diversion while her husband was in Ceylon.
+Her daughter said, "It may amuse you, Mother, to try to photograph during your solitude at Freshwater."

-After receiving the camera, she cleared out a chicken coop and converted it into studio space.
-Later, in an unfinished autobiographical manuscript titled Annals of my Glasshouse, Cameron wrote:I turned my coal-house into my dark room, and a glazed fowl house I had given my children became my glass house.
+Cameron converted a chicken coop into studio space.
+Later, in an unfinished autobiography, Annals of my Glasshouse, she wrote:I turned my coal-house into my dark room, and a glazed fowl house I had given my children became my glass house.
 The hens were liberated, I hope and believe not eaten.
 The profit of my boys upon new laid eggs was stopped, and all hands and hearts sympathised in my new labour, since the society of hens and chickens was soon changed for that of poets, prophets, painters and lovely maidens, who all in turn have immortalized the humble little farm erection. [...]
 I began with no knowledge of the art...
-I did not know where to place my dark box, how to focus my sitter, and my first picture I effaced to my consternation by rubbing my hand over the filmy side of the glass.On 29 January 1864 she photographed nine‐year‐old Annie Philpot, an image she described as her "first success".
+I did not know where to place my dark box, how to focus my sitter, and my first picture I effaced to my consternation by rubbing my hand over the filmy side of the glass.On 29 January 1864 Cameron photographed nine‐year‐old Annie Philpot, an image she described as her "first success".
 She sent the photograph to the subject's father with the note:My first perfect success in the complete Photograph owing greatly to the docility & sweetness of my best & fairest sitter.
 This Photograph was taken by me at 1 p.m.
 Friday Jan.
 29th.
-Printed—Toned—fixed and framed all by me & given as it is now by 8 p.m. this same day.That same year, she compiled albums of her images for Watts and Herschel, registered her work and prepared it for exhibition and sale, and was elected to the Photographic Society of London, of which she remained a member until her death and where she displayed work at yearly exhibitions.
+Printed—Toned—fixed and framed all by me & given as it is now by 8 p.m. this same day.That same year, she compiled albums of her images for Watts and Herschel, registered her work and prepared it for exhibition and sale.
+She was elected to the Photographic Society of London, displaying work at yearly exhibitions and remaining a member until her death.

-Though Cameron took up photography as an amateur and considered herself an artist, and despite never making commissioned portraits nor establishing a commercial studio, she thought of her photographic activity as a professional endeavour, actively copyrighting, publishing, and marketing her work.
-Her family did not see substantial profits from their coffee plantations in Ceylon and Cameron may have been looking to bring in some money with her photography.
+Cameron took up photography as an amateur and considered herself an artist.
+Although never making commissioned portraits or establishing a commercial studio, she thought of her photographic activity as a professional endeavour, copyrighting, publishing, and marketing her work.
+The family did not see substantial profits from their coffee plantations and Cameron may have been looking to bring in some money with her photography.
 The portraits of celebrities and the high volume of her photographic output also suggest commercial aspirations.